Just this week, the CEO of ride-sharing app Uber resigned after a spate of legal scandals, marking one of the biggest shakeups in Silicon Valley.

 And it’s not just US-based law schools.
 Europe also has quite a few programs specializing in the intersection of law and technology; the University of Tilburg, in the Netherlands, has a Law and Technology LL.M couched in the university’s Institute for Law, Technology and Society.
 The University of Edinburgh offers an LL.M. in Innovation, Technology and Law that explores the role of the law in responding to and regulating new and emerging technologies.

-Hot topics in technology law
+How LL.M. programs are addressing hot topics in technology law

 Some of the most relevant issues in the sector have been consumer-facing, as companies are constantly navigating the legalities of new technologies that collect burgeoning amounts of data.